Learning Hidden Markov Models from Aggregate Observations: Learning Discrete Aggregate HMMs

-Algorithm~\ref{alg:em_hmm_discrete} is for a single sequence of aggregate data generated from a certain number of samples.
-Learning from multiple sequences was initially explored in the Baum-Welch algorithm \cite{RabJua89} to improve learning process.
-Sharing with same merits, Algorithm~\ref{alg:em_hmm_discrete_ensemble} extends to an ensemble of $K$ number of aggregate observation sequences generated from the same HMM model.
-Here $K$ number of sequences are generated by aggregating trajectories of $N$ individuals such that each sequence results from $M$ individual trajectories, i.e., $K = N/M$.
+Algorithm~\ref{alg:mm_cgm} is for learning from a single sequence of aggregate data generated from a certain number of samples.
+Learning from multiple sequences of observations was initially explored in the Baum-Welch algorithm \cite{RabJua89}.
+Building on the same idea, we extend it to the setting (Algorithm~\ref{alg:em_hmm_discrete_ensemble}) with an ensemble of $K$ number of aggregate observation sequences generated from the same HMM model.
+Note that here each aggregate observation is based on the collective information of $M$ individuals, therefore $K$ such aggregate observations in fact corresponds to $N= MK$ individuals.

+Denote the ensemble of aggregate observations by $\{\by^k\}_{k=1}^K$, then in the E-step, we need to find the solution $\bn^k$ to Problem \ref{prob:bethe} for each of these observations.
+In the M-step, one solves